Social media platforms are making it easier for brands to sell products on their apps — here’s why your e-commerce company should hop on board.

 - Liking and responding to comments on your posts

-- Sharing user-generated content (UGC) that include your brand
+- Sharing user-generated content (UGC) that includes your brand

 A well-maintained account helps cement trust.
-It can also help push prospects further down the sales funnel.
+It can also help push prospects further down the sales funnel and retain existing customers.

 2. Create content with a purpose

-Social media has evolved significantly from the early day of Facebook, Friendster, and MySpace.
+Social media has evolved significantly from the early days of Facebook, Friendster, and MySpace (if you know, you know).
 Today, it’s not just about connecting with others — the platforms are also places where we get news, explore topics, find inspiration, and much more.

 With that in mind, think about creative ways you can engage your followers through text and images.
 From quick bites of industry news to “how-to” posts and video tutorials or tours, work on bringing valuable and educational content to your social media accounts.